paddysplace/paddysblog-v3/_drafts/keeping-life-in-focus.md

 So why does it happen?
 What causes me to lose interest in something, anything.

 There's no time scale.
 It can be days, weeks or months later.
 When I feel I'm getting into my stride.
 The slow hiss of escaping air from the bubble begins.
 Until it's deafening.

+Why do I lose interest?

+How can I avoid this?

+Can I reignite the spark?